ogivuk/learning/tdd-django/README.md

 * Unit tests test the application from the inside, from the point of view of the programmer.
 * ​Each line of production code should be tested by (at least) one of unit tests.
 * Every single code change should be driven by the tests.
+* Unit tests are about testing logic, flow control, and configuration.
+    * Do not test constants, e.g., HTML strings.

 In Python:
 * Module `unittest`, needs to be imported as `import unittest`